OpenPagingServer/OpenIPSpeaker-Python/README.md

-# OpenIPSpeaker-Python
+# OpenIPSpeaker - Python Edition
-OpenIPSpeaker is a free and open source frimware for IP speaker devices
+OpenIPSpeaker is a free and open-source firmware for IP speaker devices